slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/AMR_VFD_codes.md

-## The following codes are run in the Terminal using the bash scripts.
+## The following codes have been run in the Terminal using the bash scripts.

 # ABRICATE for antibiotic resistance